esp-rs/book/src/writing-your-own-application/generate-project/index.md

         ```
         See [Understanding `esp-idf-template`][understanding-esp-idf-template] for more details on the template project.

-    When the `cargo generate` subcommand is invoked, you will be prompted to answer a number of questions regarding the target of your application.
-Upon completion of this process, you will have a buildable project with all the correct configuration.
+    When the `cargo generate` subcommand is invoked, you will be prompted to answer several questions regarding the target of your application.
+Upon completion of this process, you will have a buildable project with all the correct configurations.

 3. Build/Run the generated project:
    - Use `cargo build` to compile the project using the appropriate toolchain and target.